bitcoinhodler/glacier/docs/_docs/deposit/index.md

 By the end of this section, you will generate the following information.

-* The N private keys : These are the keys that will later be used to unlock your funds.
+* <span class="danger">The N private keys</span>: These are the keys that will later be used to unlock your funds.
 You’ll create several private keys, depending on the multisignature withdrawal policy you chose (e.g. 4 keys for a 2-of-4 withdrawal policy).
-In this protocol, the total number of private keys you’re creating will be referred to as N .
+In this protocol, the total number of private keys you’re creating will be referred to as N.
-* The cold storage address : An alphanumeric string indicating the virtual location of your funds.
+* <span class="warning">The cold storage address</span>: An alphanumeric string indicating the virtual location of your funds.
-* The redemption script : An additional key needed to access any funds deposited.
+* <span class="warning">The redemption script</span>: An additional key needed to access any funds deposited.
 There is only one redemption script for each set of private keys.
 A copy will be stored with each private key.